Chicago Heat Advisory: Temperatures expected to rise to dangerous levels throughout weekend

-An ACCUWEATHER Alert Day has been established for a heat advisory in the Chicago area until 10 p.m.
+The National Weather Service has issued a Heat Advisory for Boone, parts of Cook, De Kalb, DuPage, parts of Will, Grundy, Kane, Kankakee, Kendall, La Salle, Lake and McHenry counties until 10 p.m.
 Saturday.
+In northwest Indiana, Jasper, Lake, Porter and Newton counties are also under the heat advisory.

+The Chicago Office of Emergency Management and Communications is advising that temperatures over the next few days and throughout the weekend are expected to warm into the mid-90s with a potential peak heat index of 105 degrees or above.

+An Accuweather Alert Day has been established for the heat advisory in the Chicago area until 10 p.m.
+Saturday.

+ABC7 Meteorologist Phil Schwarz said Saturday is an example of the effects of humidity.

+While temperatures have reached the low 90s so far, dew points have climbed into the low-to-mid 70s.
+This has produced heat indices around 100, Schwarz said.

+RELATED: Chicago AccuWeather: Alert Day: Sunny, dangerously hot with heat index over 100 degrees

-The heat index could reach over 105 degrees Saturday, with areas topping 110 degrees in some spots, according to ABC 7 Chicago Meteorologist Greg Dutra.
+The heat index could even top 110 degrees in some spots, according to ABC 7 Chicago Meteorologist Greg Dutra.

+Storms are possible Sunday, but the likelihood remains uncertain.
+If the storms develop, they could be strong to severe with the greatest threat being damaging winds, Schwarz said.

-Cook County is opening cooling centers for residents who need relief from the extreme heat.
+OEMC and Cook County are opening cooling centers for residents who need relief from the extreme heat and humidity that can pose a health and safety threat.

+Residents will have access to cooling centers, libraries, Chicago Park District splash pads and other options as needed from July 16 through July 19.

 The centers will be open from 8 a.m.
 Saturday to 10 p.m.
 Sunday, but will close for the overnight hours if temperatures fall below 80 degrees.